 Augustine was very upset by this.
 No, it could not be so!
 He knew that the Christian god was the one true god, and Jupiter and Mars were only demons.
 But then why had Rome been destroyed, just as everyone was finally converting to Christianity?

 Augustine devoted most of the rest of his life to writing a book, the City of God, that would answer this question.
 His answer (in a very short version) was that God wanted the things of this earth to be destroyed so that the new world could come.
 The City of Man (Rome) was destroyed to make things ready for the City of God (Heaven) which was going to come very soon.
 Meanwhile, everybody should convert to Christianity quickly, or else when the world ended they would go to hell.

-Augustine’s view helped everyone to deal with the fact that the Roman Empire was collapsing around them, and became very popular.
+Augustine’s view helped everyone to deal with the fact that the Roman Empire was collapsing around them.
+His book became very popular.